Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Performance metrics

 \section{Performance metrics}

 For a quantitative assessment of the performance of the vertex-finding algorithm, one or several metrics are to be established.
-To compare the performance of the clustering algorithms in, e.g., image segmentation problems, metrics are usually employed, which are based on the assignment of graph nodes to clusters.
+To compare the performance of the clustering algorithms in, e.g., image segmentation problems, metrics are usually employed, which are based on the comparison of the obtained assignment of the participating objects to clusters with the truth.
 One example of such a metric is the Variation of Information (VI) proposed in Reference~\cite{MEILA2007873}.
 The VI metric calculates the degree of compatibility of a clustering $C$ with another clustering $C^{\prime}$ as with Here $P(k)=n_k/N$,~$P(k,k^{\prime})=|C_k \cap C^{\prime}_{k^{\prime}}|/N$, $n_k$ is the number of nodes in the cluster $C_k$, $N$ is the total number of nodes in the graph, and $K$ and $K^{\prime}$ are the number of elements in $C$ and $C^{\prime}$, respectively.
 In our case, the VI metric can be used to compare the truth track-to-vertex assignment with the obtained clustering solution.
-When the obtained set of clusters and the track-to-cluster assignment reproduce the truth exactly, $VI$ vanishes.
+When the obtained set of track clusters and the track-to-cluster assignment reproduce the truth exactly, $VI$ vanishes.
 Consequently, smaller VI values correspond to more truth-like (and therefore better) clustering solutions.

 Another track-to-cluster-based metric, which is investigated in the following, is the Silhouette~\cite{Silhouette_1987} score

 with

 for node $i$ in cluster $C_k$.
 Here $d(i,j)$ is a distance between nodes $i$ and $j$.
 In this study, we use the Cartesian distance between tracks and average over all tracks {\it silhouette} value \expect{s(i)} as a quality estimator of the clustering solution.
 The {\it silhouette} value is limited $-1<s(i)<1$, larger values corresponding to more compact clusters, better separated from each other.